dohernandez/swiss-army-knife/README.md

 #### Library

 `ChannelConveyorProcessor` provides an API to apply operations to a given input data and put the result into a given output. `ChannelConveyorProcessor` takes each input item and run each operation one after the other over the item.
 Finally the result is append to the output.
+Errors are collected and provided.

 `ChannelConveyorProcessor` use a `ChannelConveyor`, which is a part of an implementation of the Pipeline Patterns in Go, to connect the `input-output-input` of the operations using channels.